 Unlimited speed on the autobahn

 Vineyards – Nutmeg was pleasantly surprised at the quality of German white wine it was much better than the “Blue Nun” she had recalled from another era.
-If you are interested in finding out more about German wine here is a link on Germany’s 13 wine regions.
+There are 13 wine regions in Germany.

 Würzburg – This city at the start of the Romantic Road is well worth a visit for its UNESCO World Heritage Würzburger Residenz.
 The restoration work post-war on the palace is incredible, and the gardens are sublime.

-X is formed by the leather straps at the back of lederhosen.
+X is formed by the leather straps at the back of the lederhosen.

 Y do lederhosen exist?